ddev/ddev/docs/content/users/install/shell-completion.md

 Most people like to have shell completion on the command line.
 In other words, when you're typing a command, you can hit `<TAB>` and the shell will show you what the options are.
 For example, if you type `ddev <TAB>`, you'll see all the possible commands. `ddev debug <TAB>` will show you the options for the command.
 And `ddev list -<TAB>` will show you all the flags available for `ddev list`.

 Shells like bash and zsh need help to do this though, they have to know what the options are.
-DDEV provides the necessary hint scripts, and if you use homebrew, they get installed automatically.
+DDEV provides the necessary hint scripts, and if you use Homebrew, they get installed automatically.
 But if you use oh-my-zsh, for example, you may have to manually install the hint script.

 === "macOS Bash with Homebrew"
-    The easiest way to use bash completion on macOS is install it with homebrew. `brew install bash-completion`.
+    The easiest way to use bash completion on macOS is install it with Homebrew. `brew install bash-completion`.
 When you install it though, it will warn you with something like this, which may vary on your system.

     Add the following line to your `~/.bash_profile`: